Alltagsküche

 - 6

 Stir in 2 tbsp olive oil, then season with salt and freshly ground black pepper.
-Allow the dressing to cool.
+Add 1 tsp lemon juice if the dressing tastes sweeter than you would like.

 - 7